 The Qt In-Vehicle Infotainment (IVI) module provides both, the tools and the core APIs, for you to implement interfaces to middleware services.
 The Qt IVI Autogenerator provides a flexible way to define new APIs via an Interface Definition Language (IDL) and generate classes for use, from C++ and QML.

-The module is built around a pattern based on the separation of API facing the application developer, the so called Feature, and the code implementing it, the Backend.
-There can be multiple backends per feature and the Core module provides support for finding the corresponding backend in an easy-to-use way.
+Qt IVI is built around a pattern that separates the API exposed to the application developer, the so called feature, and the code that implements it, the backend.
+There can be multiple backends per feature; the Core module provides support for finding the corresponding backend in an easy-to-use way.

-- Early development, where the UI can rely on a feature with a very basic backend implementation.
+- Early development - where the UI can rely on a feature with a basic backend implementation.

-- Testing / Simulation, where the backends can be tested separately from the app and the app can be tested using a specialized testing backend.
+- Testing and Simulation - where the backends can be tested separately from the app and the app can be tested using a specialized testing backend.

-- Dynamically appearing services, when services are available sometimes, but not always, meaning that backends come and go over time.
+- Dynamic services - when services are only available intermittently, with backends that come and go over time.

-- Getting Started Using the Qt IVI Generator
+- Get Started with the Qt IVI Generator

 - Getting started with Qt IVI Vehicle Functions (C++)